 4) When the rule operation is "Modify existing QoS rule and delete packet filters" with a packet filter list also including packet filters in addition to the packet filter identifiers.

-5) When the rule operation is "Modify existing QoS rule and add packet filters", "Modify existing QoS rule and replace all packet filters", "Modify existing QoS rule and delete packet filters" or "Modify existing QoS rule without modifiying packet filters" and the associated QoS rule identifier does not exist.
+5) When the rule operation is "Modify existing QoS rule and add packet filters", "Modify existing QoS rule and replace all packet filters", "Modify existing QoS rule and delete packet filters" or "Modify existing QoS rule without modifying packet filters" and the associated QoS rule identifier does not exist.

 6) When there are other types of syntactical errors in the coding of the QoS rules IE, such as a mismatch between the number of packet filters subfield, and the number of packet filters in the packet filter list.